 - Observe and respect your neighbor’s personal space.

-- Try not to borrow anything, but if you must, return the item immediately after using it.
+- Be mindful if you borrow anything.
+Return the item immediately after using it.
 If you break the item, pay to fix it or replace it.

 - Don’t be the neighborhood gossip.

 - If you have an issue with a neighbor, go directly to that person and discuss it in an adult manner.

 - Not everyone is a dog or cat lover, so show responsibility for your pets.
-That includes keeping them off the neighbor’s lawn and picking up after them.
+Keep them off the neighbor’s lawn and pick up after them.

 - Remember your neighbors during the holidays with a card or small homemade gift and don't expect anything in return.
 Enjoy the act of giving.

 - If you and a neighbor have a misunderstanding, make an extra effort to make things right by shaking hands and at least being on friendly terms.